ericoporto/ags-manual-wiki/Character.md

 You can use this function to write the character's speech text anywhere you like, and AGS will still play the character's talking animation and so on if appropriate.

+As of **AGS 3.6.1**, you can insert the value of variables into the message.
+For more information, see the [string formatting](StringFormats) section.

 **NOTE:** This function does not support Whole-Screen speech.